-Certain statements in this Technical Report constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable US and Canadian securities laws.
-Such statements and information involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Ivanhoe Electric, its projects, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
-Such statements can be identified by the use of words such as "may," "would," "could", "will," "intend," "expect," "believe," "plan," "anticipate," "estimate," "scheduled," "might" or "will" be taken, occur or be achieved.
-These statements reflect Ivanhoe Electric's current expectations regarding future events, performance and results and speak only as of the date of this Technical Report.
+Certain statements in this Technical Report Summary constitute "forward-looking statements" or "forward-looking information" within the meaning of applicable US and Canadian securities laws.
+Such statements and information involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of lvanhoe Electric, its projects, or industry results, to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements or information.
+Such statements can be identified by the use of words such as "may," "would," "could", "will," "intend," "expect," "believe," "plan," "anticipate," "estimate," "scheduled," "forecast," "predict" and other similar terminology, or state that certain actions, events or results "may," "could," "would," "might" or "will" be taken, occur or be achieved.
+These statements reflect Ivanhoe Electric's current expectations regarding future events, performance and results and speak only as of the date of this Technical Report Summary.

-Such statements in this Technical Report include, without limitation: the projections, assumptions and estimates related to the Santa Cruz Copper Project, including, without limitation, those relating to development, capital and operating costs, production, grade, recoveries, metal prices, life of mine, mine sequencing, economic assumptions such as capital expenditures, cash flow and revenue, mine design, mining techniques and processes, timing of estimated production, equipment, staffing, emissions, use of land, estimates of mineral resources, use of energy storage technologies; the ability to produce 99.99% pure copper cathode; and the ability to secure state and local permits for the Santa Cruz Copper Project.
+Such statements in this Technical Report Summary include, without limitation: the projections, assumptions and estimates related to the Santa Cruz Copper Project, including, without limitation, those relating to development, capital and operating costs, production, grade, recoveries, metal prices, life of mine, mine sequencing, economic assumptions such as capital expenditures, cash flow and revenue, mine design, mining techniques and processes, timing of estimated production, equipment, staffing, emissions, use of land, estimates of mineral resources, use of energy storage technologies; the ability to produce 99.99% pure copper cathode; and the ability to secure state and local permits for the Santa Cruz Copper Project.